Meet the team!

 In Numeracy this half term the children will be working hard to:

-- read and write numbers 1 to 20 in words.
+- Count, read and write numbers from 1-100 in numerals.

 In Literacy this half term the children will be:

-In ICT this half term the children will continue using Purple Mash and will be focusing on units of work based on animated story books and technology outside of school.
+In ICT this half term the children will continue using Purple Mash and will be focusing on units of work based on pictograms and spreadsheets.

 Letters sent home